mann-chauhan/Decorator-/README.md

 ---

 **Note**: This application uses the Hugging Face inference API with the SDXL model.
 The API token is configured in the `.env` file.
 For production use, consider using a paid API service or hosting your own model.

+## Hugging Face API Token

+1. Go to your Railway project dashboard.
+2. Add an environment variable named `HF_API_TOKEN` with your Hugging Face token value.
+3. Do NOT commit your .env file with secrets to GitHub.